coli-saar/cogs-generator-alto/README.md

 This repository is intended to be an [Alto](https://github.com/coli-saar/alto)-based reimplementation of the original COGS grammar.

 It contains a bunch of [Jinja](https://palletsprojects.com/p/jinja/) templates from which [IRTG](https://github.com/coli-saar/alto/wiki/GettingStarted) grammars can be produced.
-You will need to run [preprocess.py](https://github.com/coli-saar/alto/blob/master/scripts/grammar-preprocessor/preprocess.py) from the Alto repository to expand the templates to produce actual IRTGs:
+You will need to run `cogs-preprocess.py` to expand the templates to produce actual IRTGs:

 ```
-$ python preprocess.py main.irtg > preprocessed-main.irtg
+$ python cogs-preprocess.py main.irtg > preprocessed-main.irtg
 ```

+Note: cogs-preprocess.py is a variant of [preprocess.py](https://github.com/coli-saar/alto/blob/master/scripts/grammar-preprocessor/preprocess.py) from the Alto repository which adds COGS-specific functionality, such as computing vocabulary probabilities.

 You can then load `preprocessed-main.irtg` into Alto.